Why Asian assets remain relevant in the year of restart

 Source: FTSE Russell, FactSet, HSBC Research, November 2020

 Asia ex Japan equities, especially China-related companies, continue to be in focus.
 As indicated in Figure 2a, the regional earnings-per-share growth is expected to rebound by 25% in 2021, with China contributing one-third of the growth.
 Unlike the past couple of years, profit growth derived from old and new economy sectors is forecasted to be more balanced (Figure 2b).
-Besides, South Asia equities, a major regional laggard in 2020, is highly sensitive in nature to foreign fund flows and may see selective value opportunities.

 The regional earnings-per-share growth is expected to rebound by 25% in 2021, with China contributing one third of the growth.